-The answers I have on my diagnoses explain who I am, how I am and how I’ve been.
+Since my cerebral palsy diagnosis at the age of forty-six, it has taken me an additional ten years of research to understand my presenting neurological symptoms and to find out those were part of the autism spectrum.
+The answers I have from my diagnoses explain who I am, how I am and how I’ve been.
 They also explain my experiences to date.
 Those all fall into place now.

-Every question, every uncertainty, every struggle has now been ticked and crossed through autism.
+Every question, every uncertainty, every mental struggle has now been ticked and crossed through autism, that I didn’t know I had as a child.
+Autism is a co-occurring condition of cerebral palsy.
 Even before a confirmed diagnosis, after coming into contact with someone who was dealing with symptoms similar to mine, I knew I was dealing with the disorder.

-Over the years, I acquired knowledge of my experiences through my heightened senses, focusing on the things I need to focus on to bring me the answers I need to the exclusion of everything else.
-ASD explains my struggles with touch, loud noises, textures and smells.
+Over the years, I have acquired knowledge of my experiences through my heightened senses, focusing on the things I needed to focus on, to bring me the answers I needed, to the exclusion of everything else.
+ASD also explains my struggles with touch, loud noises, textures and smells.

-I see things with greater clarity through my heightened senses, experiencing the world in a very visually-focused way.
-I work with my intuition, which cannot always be explained by thought or fact, but through a deep inner feeling, without having to find or look for it.
+I see things with greater clarity through my heightened senses, experiencing the world in a very visually focused way.
+I work with my intuition, which cannot always be explained by thought or fact, but rather through a deep inner feeling, without having to find or look for it.

 Having ASD is the reason I think and write in the way I do.
-Without my website I would never have been able to work any of my symptoms out.
-It has become my lifeline to a better existence, being able to uncover the reasons behind all my experiences.
+I know that without my website I would never have been able to work my symptoms out, in any great detail.
+It has become my lifeline to a better existence, enabling me to uncover the reasons behind my experiences.